-The new standard is effective for annual periods beginning on or after 1 January 2013.
+The new standard, as endorsed by EU, is effective for annual periods beginning on or after 1 January 2014.
 IFRS 12 includes all the disclosure requirements that were previously in IAS 27 related to consolidated financial statements, as well as all the disclosures that were previously included in IAS 31 Interests in Joint Ventures and IAS 28 Investments in Associates.
 These disclosures relate to an entity's interests in subsidiaries, joint arrangements, associates, and structured entities.
-A number of new disclosures are also required.
-The Company is in the process of assessing the impact of the new standard on its financial position or performance.
-The Standard has not yet been endorsed by EU.
+A number of new and more extensive qualitative and quantitative disclosures are also required.
+The Company is in the process of assessing the impact of the new standard on its